The MSP Arts and Culture Program brings the arts to the airport.

-An artist internationally known for large scale, technology-driven, interactive artwork was selected recently to create a major piece for Terminal 1-Lindbergh.
+Jen Lewin, an artist internationally-known for large-scale, technology-driven, interactive artwork, has been selected to create a major artwork for Terminal 1-Lindbergh.

 A blue ribbon artist selection committee chose Lewin through a vetting process that included an invitation to 59 artists experienced in creating this type of large-scale public work.
 Lewin will be assisted in the process by a Minnesota artist who she will mentor as part of the project.

 Lewin already has experience creating interactive pieces in Minnesota; she designed the sidewalk harp located near Target Field.
 People walking by that piece can make music by waving their hands under a series of LED lights.